andrewheekin/obsidian-create-note-list/README.md

 # Obsidian Create Note List Plugin

-This plugin prepends just below the current note's YAML frontmatter a bulleted list of all notes or folder notes contained within the current note's parent folder.
+This plugin prepends a bulleted list of all notes or folder notes contained within the current note's parent folder just below the current note's YAML frontmatter.
 This is useful for creating a table of contents or a list of related notes.

 Note, this plugin may be used with folder notes or regular notes.
 At the moment, there is no option to recursively list notes in subfolders.